Singulink/Singulink.Collections.Weak/README.md

 ## Further Reading

-You can view the fully documented API on the [project documentation site](https://www.singulink.com/Docs/Singulink.Collections.Weak/).
+You can get more information and view the fully documented API on the [project documentation site](https://www.singulink.com/Docs/Singulink.Collections.Weak/).